eProsima/Fast-DDS-docs/docs/dynamictypes.rst

     sequence<sequence<long,2>,3> my_sequence_sequence;

-Note that the inner (or content) sequence has no name, due to it would be ignored by the parser.
+Note that the inner (or content) sequence has no name, as it would be ignored by the parser.

 **Maps**